custom-cards/button-card/README.md

 - `state` element is going to the `grid-area: s` by default
 - `label` element is going to the `grid-area: l` by default

 You can see how the default layouts are constructed [here](./src/styles.ts#L152) and inspire yourself with it.
-We'll not support advanced layout questions here, please use [home-assitant's community forum][forum] for that.
+We'll not support advanced layout questions here, please use [Home Assistant's community forum][forum] for that.

 To learn more, please use Google and this [excellent guide about CSS Grids](https://css-tricks.com/snippets/css/complete-guide-grid/) :)